 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 🍴 Recipe Tips

 Everyone likes their alfredo sauce at a different consistency, some like runny and others like thick.
 I personally prefer thick which is why I enjoy this recipe as-is, but there's an easy way to thin it down and stretch it out into even more servings.

-You can use the cream cheese while it’s still cold, but keep in mind that the texture will be different than if using softened cream cheese.
-When cream cheese is cold it doesn’t fully incorporate into sauces and leaves behind very tiny white ball-looking pieces.
+Also, when making this easy alfredo sauce with cream cheese, you can use cold cream cheese, but keep in mind that the texture will be different than if using softened cream cheese.
+When cream cheese is cold it doesn't fully incorporate into sauces and leaves behind very tiny white ball-looking pieces.
 Visually, they are noticeable, texturally, they are not.

 I do not recommend freezing this alfredo sauce unless you plan on using it for a baked recipe later.
 For example, a meal prepped with lasagna, casserole, or smothered baked chicken breasts would be okay examples whereas a jar of leftover sauce is not.
 The difference is that when frozen the mixture will separate and not come back together in the same texture and appearance as it was before being frozen.
 When baked it's much less noticeable because it blends in better than if it sat on top of a pile of noodles.

-This alfredo sauce can be stored in an airtight container in the fridge for up to a week.
+This alfredo sauce using cream cheese can be stored in an airtight container in the fridge for up to a week.

 Yes!
 You can choose to use regular milk, heavy cream, or even half and half to give this sauce the liquid needed for that flavorful creamy end result.